huhanGitHub/huhanGitHub.github.io/_pages/about.md

 ---

 *This page and my CV are for personal reference only.
-Please do not submit, forward, or share my profile, this page, or any version of my CV to recruitment agencies, talent programs, or third-party platforms **without my explicit prior consent**.
-If you have a legitimate reason to reach out, please contact me directly at **[agmaiofhuhan@gmail.com](mailto:agmaiofhuhan@gmail.com)** — I am happy to share the latest version upon request.*
+Please do not submit, forward, or share my profile, this page, or any version of my CV to recruitment agencies, talent programs, or third-party platforms **without my explicit prior consent**.*

 ## Latest News